Last updated 20 August 2009

 Notes on 24 October 2003 changes

 I received my beta UCAC-2 disks on 12 May 2003, and have confirmed that my C/C++ source code to access them (written while waiting for them to arrive) works properly.
 Since then, I've altered it slightly to allow for changes in the final format.
-You can click here to download source code for final UCAC2, and/or you can click here for source code for beta UCAC2.
-Both files are about 27 KBytes.
+The code for all UCACs (and some other catalogues) is here on GitHub.

 ucac2.h and ucac2.cpp show how one can process UCAC-2 binary data from C. The code will work in Linux and DOS/Windows.
 I've added in byte-reordering code that ought to let it work on "wrong-Endian" platforms, but I don't have one handy with which to test the matter.